 - Connect Gallery.
 1520 East Harper Court.
 Known Art gallery exhibiting the work of thought-provoking local, national, and international artists.

-- DuSable Museum of African American History.
+- The DuSable Black History Museum and Education Center.
 740 East 56th Place.
 Located across the street from the Hospitals, this popular museum is devoted to preserving and interpreting the historical achievements and experiences of African Americans.